morsedan/Benji/Pods/Target Support Files/Pods-Benji/Pods-Benji-acknowledgements.markdown

 SOFTWARE.

-## TwilioAccessManager

-Copyright 2011-2018 Twilio.
-All rights reserved.
-Use of this software is subject to the terms and conditions of the Twilio Terms of Service located at http://www.twilio.com/legal/tos

 ## TwilioChatClient

-Copyright 2019 Twilio.
-All rights reserved.
+Copyright (c) Twilio, Inc. All rights reserved.
 Use of this software is subject to the terms and conditions of the Twilio Terms of Service located at http://www.twilio.com/legal/tos

 ## lottie-ios